 Image courtesy of Bigstock.

-To clarify the former aspect, this was established by the Institute of Earth Environment at the Chinese Academy of Sciences, where air samples were taken and then measured at a microscopic level: particulate matter less than 2.5 micrometres in diameter (PM2.5 for short—a typical air quality unit of measurement and one that marks the biggest contributor of smog).
+To clarify the former aspect, this was established by the Institute of Earth Environment at the Chinese Academy of Sciences, where air samples were taken and then measured at a microscopic level: the result was particulate matter at less than 2.5 micrometres in diameter (or PM2.5 for short—‘PM’ being a typical air quality unit of measurement).

 The PM2.5 readings of the tower’s surrounding air showed a 15% drop since the purifier’s completion in May 2016.
 So, all in all, the above points mean that not only are citizens breathing in less toxicity, they are benefiting from a visible improvement, too.
 Better still, such accomplishments have opened the door for even bigger projects, such as a new, already-patented version of the tower that could stand 5 times taller than the one mentioned here.